Student Life and Services

 A-Team - Middle School Athletics

-The Jersey City Public Schools Elementary Athletic League is designed to develop the student athlete physically, academically, emotionally, mentally, and socially.
+The Jersey City Public Schools Elementary Athletic League is designed to develop the student-athlete physically, academically, emotionally, mentally, and socially.
 A greater emphasis will be placed on participation rather than competition.
-Physical skills, methods, techniques and rules will be emphasized rather than winning.
-The coach will emphasize team effort rather than promoting individual achievement.
+Physical skills, methods, techniques, and rules will be emphasized rather than winning.
+The coach will emphasize team effort and collaboration rather than promoting individual achievement.

-Sport Season II: During Season II students have the opportunity to participate in Boys' Basketball, Girls' Basketball, and Fitness Olympics.
-Fitness Olympics is an event - based, meet - based on the Presidential Fitness Campaign benchmarks.
+Sports Season II: During Season II students have the opportunity to participate in Boys' Basketball, Girls' Basketball, and Fitness Olympics.
+Fitness Olympics is an event-based, meet - based on the Presidential Fitness Campaign benchmarks.
 Students compete in categories such as sit-ups, jump rope, push-ups, shuttle run, and speed walk.
 This activity stresses the importance of being fit, healthy, and staying active.

 Dickinson HS Adult Diploma Program